TurtIeSocks/esbuild-plugin-eslinter/README.md

 ## Development Notes

-- Build with project with `yarn build`
+- Compile the TypeScript with `yarn build`
 - "Test" the project with `yarn test` (runs a test esbuild in the console)